rantalainen/fuusor-api-client/README.md

 - 1.0.0 Add timeout option
 - 1.0.1 Scope @rantalainen/fuusor-api-client
 - 1.1.0 Add support for User and User Group API endpoints
+- 1.1.1 Add support for new authentication type when creating new users
+- 1.1.2 Add support for user expiration date